-The mandate of the Canadian Numbering Administrator (CNA) is to provide a numbering administration service to the Canadian telecommunications industry under contract to the Canadian Numbering Administration Consortium Inc. The administration of Canadian numbering resources is under the regulatory oversight of the Canadian Radio-television and Telecommunications Commission (CRTC).
+The mandate of the Canadian Numbering Administrator (CNA) is to provide a numbering administration service to the Canadian telecommunications industry under contract to the Canadian Numbering Administration Consortium Inc. The administration of Canadian numbering resources is under the regulatory oversight of the CRTC.